cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/kick-start-your-journey-the-microbiomestat-installation-guide.md

-  "parallel",      # Utilized only when setting parallel in linda "ggprism",       # Active only when theme.choice is set to “prism” "aplot",         # Operates exclusively in generate_beta_ordination_single "philentropy",   # Used when dist.name is set to "JS" "forcats",       # Comes into play only within barplot and areaplot "yaml",          # Employed solely in mStat_import_qiime2_as_data_obj "biomformat",    # Used in mStat_import_biom_as_data_obj "Biostrings"     # Required for mStat_import_qiime2_as_data_obj and mStat_import_dada2_as_data_obj
+  "parallel",      # Utilized only when setting parallel in linda "ggprism",       # Active only when theme.choice is set to “prism” "aplot",         # Operates exclusively in generate_beta_ordination_single "yaml",          # Employed solely in mStat_import_qiime2_as_data_obj "biomformat",    # Used in mStat_import_biom_as_data_obj "Biostrings"     # Required for mStat_import_qiime2_as_data_obj and mStat_import_dada2_as_data_obj